← Back to Blog

 1. Which 3 deals have the highest probability of closing this quarter?

-2. Which deals should I deprioritize?
+2. Which deals should I deprioritize or cut from my forecast?

-A practical starting point: pick prompts 1 (research brief) and 7 (post-call summary) and use them every single day for one week.
-Those two alone will save you 30–45 minutes daily and make your CRM data dramatically cleaner.
-Once those are habits, layer in the others.
+The reps who get the most from AI are the ones who build it into their daily rhythm rather than using it occasionally.
+Start with prompts 1 and 7 — every single day for one week.
+Those two alone will save 30–45 minutes daily and make your CRM data dramatically cleaner.
+Once those are habits, layer in the rest.